ylu8888/ClientServer-PythonSockets/README.md

 Part B Notes:
--If you store a webpage in the cache, and then try to search the website, mhen you refresh, it renders the underlying sense HTML on the website.
-But it still successfully stores the cache and the TA Tyler Osborne said this was fine.
+-If you store a webpage in the cache, and then try to search the website again, mhen you refresh, it renders the underlying sense HTML on the website.
+But it still successfully stores the cache and the TA Tyler Osborne said this HTMl display was fine.

 -Might have to restart the server if you wanna try several websites in succession like google -> amazon.
 But maybe you won't have to do this.

 -Sometimes, if you search for a webpage for the first time, it will redirect you to amazon and won't cache it properly.

+-After leaving the server on idle for a while, it'll say something like traceback most recent call last: IndexError: list index out of range and then the server will close.
+Please just restart and it'll be fine again.

 -Also, it might take a little while to load a website, perhaps 10-20 seconds.
 Thanks for your patience.